encse/adventofcode/2024/Day24/README.md

 _Visit the website for the full story and [full puzzle](https://adventofcode.com/2024/day/24) description._

 The first half of the problem was a familiar logic circuit evaluator, we have done this before.
 I really liked the second part, although I don't have a super generic solution for it.
-I generated a graph from my input using Graphviz, then realized that the circuit tries to implement a full adder.
+I generated a graph from my input using Graphviz, then realized that the circuit tries to implement a Ripple-carry adder.

 A single full adder consists of two half adders:

 ![half adder](halfadder.png)

-Which are chained one after the other like this:
+Which are chained one after the other like this to get a Ripple-carry adder:

 ![full adder](adder.png)